aeameen/snow-report/README.md

 # snow-report
-Building this app as a side-project to play around with iOS development using [Cursor.ai](https://cursor.ai/).
+Building this app as a side-project to play around with iOS development using [Cursor - The AI Code Editor](https://www.cursor.com/).